fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_09.jpg)

-Figure 11.9: Decision tree sample on the Titanic incident
+Caption: Decision tree sample on the Titanic incident

 This decision tree starts by determining whether the passenger was male.
 If the passenger was male, the branch is followed that asks the question